Sousastep/SousaFX-docs/docs/content/startup.rst

 6. Open ``~/Documents/​Max 8/​Projects/
    ​sousastep/​default/
    ​SousaPlayback template Project/
    ​SousaPlayback template.als``.
-You may want to drag this file into your dock for easy access.

-7. If you followed :ref:`installation step 7 <Installation>` then the percussion clips will be available, but feel free to delete them and add your own.
+7. If the :ref:`Black Octopus Drum Loops are installed <Installation>` then the drum clips will be available, but if not then feel free to delete them and add your own.

-8. Ensure that the Main and Monitor :ref:`return tracks <Return Track List>` are routed to their proper audio outputs.
+8. Ensure that the Main and Monitor :ref:`return tracks <Return Track List>` are routed to the audio interface's Main and Headphone/Aux outputs, respectively.

 9. Set SousaFX's :ref:`Tempo Source <Tempo Source>` to "Ableton's Tempo".